dleeftink/QuickSet/readme.md

 ```

-This method can also be used to reset integer counts to 0 when exceeding a threshold, which downsamples frequent integers during later [`sum`](#sum-uint-value) operations.
+This method can also be used to reset integer counts to 0 when exceeding a threshold, which downsamples frequent integers during later [`.sum()`](#sum-uint-value) operations.

 ``` js
 let example = forthcoming